mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 - Reload (I) – Reload weapon.
 (Smartlink reduces friction; same action.)
 - Operate Device (A) – Toggle/switch a device via DNI or manual.
 - Command Minion (I) – Command one spirit/drone; RCC can broadcast a shared command to many.
-- Defensive Reaction (A) – Choose Block (melee: add Armed/Unarmed) or Dodge (ranged: add Athletics) to one Defense roll.
+- Defensive Agility (A) – Choose Block (melee: add Armed/Unarmed) or Dodge (ranged: add Athletics) to one Defense roll.
   - Applies to a single incoming attack; expires afterward.
 - Opportunity Attack (A) – Melee OA when a hostile leaves your reach.
 - Stand/Prone (I) – Drop prone or stand up.